 Cambridgeshire and Peterborough CCG works for people with mental health problems to commission (buy) services, ensuring they get the right help and support.
 In order to do this effectively we work with people who have experienced mental health problems, social care providers and voluntary services.

 Who can help

 There are a number of local voluntary organisations who can help people with mental health problems.
-We also commission some of these to provide services, covering a range of mental health services from primary care - including Improving Access to Psychological Therapies services for people with mild to moderate mental health problems, through to secondary care and a range of specialist services for people with enduring mental illness and more complex problems.
-As below:
+We also commission some of these to provide services, covering a range of mental health services from primary care - including Improving Access to Psychological Therapies (IAPT) services for people with mild to moderate mental health problems, through to secondary care and a range of specialist services for people with enduring mental illness and more complex problems.
+These are as below:

 If you think you might be suffering from a mental health problem, you should first contact your GP.
 They may be able to help you treat the problem themselves, or help you to access a range of other local and internet based sources of help.
 If the problem is or becomes more serious, they can refer you to a more specialised mental health service.